Oveready Lava P60 Host with XP-L HI 371d and Optic DIP 219c Drop in Flashlight Review

 Official Specs and Features

-As I said, this is a P60 light; any standard P60 drop in will work.
+As I said, this is a P60 light; any standard P60 drop-in will work.
 As for the host, Oveready makes a whole host of different options (did you get that, it’s a flashlight joke).
-There are a bunch of acrylic (the Lava is acrylic), and a couple of metal options.
+There is a bunch of acrylics (the Lava is acrylic), and a couple of metal options.
 The acrylic hosts are also available in a 16340 size.
 My host is the 18350 size, and that’s what I’d fully recommend.

 The Lava host is $75 (and up, depending on your color preference).

 The DIP drop-in starts at $86, and that includes one optic (which this drop-in requires).

 It’s fairly well documented that I love TorchLAB v5 lights.
 I have more TorchLAB BOSS lights than I should even admit to, and I love the driver and programmability.
 I have only dabbled in P60 lights before, but I love the host, too.
 The DIP drop-in is very neat, and it’ll find a home in a light, but I’ll use the v5 in the Lava, and use the Lava often.

 |Oveready P60 219c Drop-in (Solarforce Host) (Floody optic)|